-We believe people should be free to love and marry whoever they wish, regardless of gender – this is really a no-brainer!
-Love makes the world a better and more beautiful place, whatever form it takes.
+We believe people should be free to love and marry whoever they wish, regardless of gender – this really is a no-brainer!
+Love is love and it makes the world a better and more beautiful place, whatever form it takes. - Eco Wood Rings

 Hello, June!
 We love you – not just for your long summer evenings and glorious sunshine, but for your month-long celebration of LGBTQ+ Pride.
 It was in June 1969 that the LGBTQ+ community in Greenwich Village New York fought back against regular police raids on the Stonewall Inn gay bar.
 The Stonewall riots lasted six days and were a turning point for LGBTQ+ rights.
 One year later, also in June, the world saw its first Pride march in New York.
 In 1999, President Bill Clinton declared the entire month of June as Pride Month – and this has caught on around the world, including here in the UK.

 This is the month where the world acknowledges the progress made for LGBTQ+ rights – and also how far there is still left to go.
 Here at Eco Wood Rings, it’s hard for us to understand why it took until 2013 for same-sex couples to be allowed to marry in the UK – or that in many countries this is still far from possible.

 We have worked with some very special couples in the last couple of years, some of whom we've featured in blog posts you may have already seen on our Instagram and Facebook pages.
 If not, then you must.
 Their stories are so feel-good and romantic it's just wonderful.
 Below are links to some of the Sentimental Stories and we know you'll love them so snuggle up with a brew and soak up the rainbow coloured lovliness, folks.

 Ian & Henry: Romance, Gin & a Monocled Cat